Jerry DeGregorio: Career

 DeGregorio began his coaching career in 1985 as an assistant coach for Hofstra University.
 In 1988, DeGregorio became an assistant coach for St. Thomas Aquinas College.
 After taking a year off to attend a Hofstra University graduate program, DeGregorio became an assistant coach for Mattatuck Community College in 1990 and then head coach for the college in the 1991–92 season.
 From 1993 to 1997, DeGregorio was head boys' basketball coach and athletic director at St. Thomas Aquinas High School of New Britain, Connecticut.
 Although he never played a game for the Saints, future NBA player Lamar Odom attended Aquinas.
-It was widely believed that DeGregorio recruited Odom not to play basketball, but to ensure that he could receive a high school diploma.

 He moved to Rhode Island in 1997 as top assistant to Jim Harrick, shortly after Lamar Odom transferred from UNLV.
-Harrick abruptly left for Georgia after the 1998-99 season, and DeGregorio was named head coach.
-Just days later, however, Odom announced he was entering the 1999 NBA Draft.
+Harrick abruptly left for Georgia after the 1998–99 season, and DeGregorio was named head coach.
+Just days later, however, Odom announced he was entering the 1999 NBA draft.
 In rapid succession, four prospective recruits dropped URI from their lists, another was ruled ineligible, and a key reserve was lost to academics.
-With a decimated roster, DeGregorio's first team struggled to a 5-25 record, worst in school history.
+With a decimated roster, DeGregorio's first team struggled to a 5–25 record, worst in school history.